 - PPG pupils in KS1 offered regular access to sensory room with trained TP to check in on their wellbeing throughout the year.

 - Extended learning and mentoring scheme – to provide 1 hour 1:1 tutoring for KS2 pupil premium pupils each week.

 - Language interventions and social communication skills groups in KS1.

-Clare Smith, Claremont’s SENCo, is responsible for the review and monitoring of the Pupil Premium Grant.
+Mrs Smith, Claremont’s SENCo, is our Pupil Premium Champion and is responsible for the review and monitoring of the Pupil Premium Grant.